Why Care About Gender and Food Security?

 79% of women in least developed countries farm to feed their families

 Female farmers receive only 5% of all agriculture training services from 97 countries

-Small-scale farmers around the world—many of whom are women—are under increasing stress.
+Small-scale farmers around the world—many of whom are women—are under a lot of stress.
 While they grow most of the food consumed in their countries, they have limited resources and often struggle to feed their families.
-Women, in particular, have less access to land, seeds, formal and informal education, and finance than men.
-They also are so busy with caring for children and elderly family members, collecting water and doing other unpaid chores that they have little time to flourish in their farm work.
+Women farmers have less access to land, seeds, formal and informal education, and finance.
+They are also busy with caring for children and elderly family members, collecting water and doing other unpaid chores, leaving little time to flourish in their farm work.